-The obvious point is that EU law did not prevent the nationalisation of Northern Rock in 2008, or the brief nationalisation of the St-Nazaire shipyard by the French Government in 2017, to prevent the shipyard falling into Italian control, among other examples.
+The obvious point is that EU law did not prevent the nationalisation of Northern Rock in 2008, or the brief nationalisation of the St-Nazaire shipyard by the French Government in 2017 to prevent the shipyard falling into Italian control, among other examples.
+Indeed Article 345 of the Treaty on the Functioning of the European Union expressly preserves the rules in Member States governing property ownership.